-It's crucial all staff are familiar with the contents of Part 1 and, where appropriate, Annex A.
+It's crucial all colleagues are familiar with the contents of Part 1 and, where appropriate, Annex A.

-The guidance is clear that "all staff read at least Part one of this guidance".
-It's important to note that we do not just read the document, the guidance also stipulates that there is a requirement for leaders who "should ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance."
+The guidance is clear that "all colleagues read at least Part one of this guidance".
+It's important to note that we do not just read the document, the guidance also stipulates that there is a requirement for leaders who "should ensure that mechanisms are in place to assist colleagues to understand and discharge their role and responsibilities as set out in Part one of this guidance."

-- The Children Act and 'Every Child Matters' (1989 and 2003) - UN Convention on the Rights of the Child (1989) - Safeguarding Vulnerable Groups Act (2006) - Working Together to Safeguard Children statutory framework (July 2018) - Ofsted Further Education and Skills Handbook (Sept 21) - Inspecting safeguarding in early years, education and skills settings (Sept 2019) - Female Genital Mutilation Act (2003) - The Equality Act (2010) - Protection of Freedoms Act 2012 - Data Protection Act (2018) (particularly Schedule 8) - Modern Slavery Act (2015) - Section 115(4) of the Police Act (1997) - The Police Act 1997 (Enhanced Criminal Record Certificates) (Protection of Vulnerable Adults) Regulations 2002 - The Sexual Offences Act (2003) - Safer Practice, Safer Learning (DfE) - Care Act (2014) - No Secrets: Guidance on developing and implementing multi-agency policies and procedures to protect vulnerable adults from abuse (last updated 2015) - The Mental Capacity Act (2005) and The Mental Capacity (amendment) Act (2019)
+- The Children Act and 'Every Child Matters' (1989 and 2003) - UN Convention on the Rights of the Child (1989) - Safeguarding Vulnerable Groups Act (2006) - Working Together to Safeguard Children statutory framework (July 2018) - Ofsted Further Education and Skills Handbook (March 2023) - Inspecting safeguarding in early years, education and skills settings (Sept 2022) - Female Genital Mutilation Act (2003) - The Equality Act (2010) - Protection of Freedoms Act 2012 - Data Protection Act (2018) (particularly Schedule 8) - Modern Slavery Act (2015) - Section 115(4) of the Police Act (1997) - The Police Act 1997 (Enhanced Criminal Record Certificates) (Protection of Vulnerable Adults) Regulations 2002 - The Sexual Offences Act (2003) - Safer Practice, Safer Learning (DfE) - Care Act (2014) - No Secrets: Guidance on developing and implementing multi-agency policies and procedures to protect vulnerable adults from abuse (last updated 2015) - The Mental Capacity Act (2005) and The Mental Capacity (amendment) Act (2019)

-- Disclosure and Barring Service (Gov.UK) - The Human Rights Act (1998) - The Counter Terrorism and Security Act 2015 - Work Based Learners and the Prevent Statutory Duty DfE 2018 - CONTEST the United Kingdom's Strategy for Countering Terrorism (June 2018) - The Prevent Duty Guidance for Further Education (updated April 2019) - The Channel Duty Guidance (2015) - The Education and Training (Welfare of children) Act 2021 - OFSTED Review of Sexual Abuse in Schools and Colleges 2021
+- Disclosure and Barring Service (Gov.UK) - The Human Rights Act (1998) - The Counter Terrorism and Security Act 2015 - Work Based Learners and the Prevent Statutory Duty DfE May 2021 - CONTEST the United Kingdom's Strategy for Countering Terrorism (June 2018) - The Prevent Duty Guidance for Further Education (updated April 2021) - The Channel Duty Guidance (2015) - The Education and Training (Welfare of children) Act 2021 - OFSTED Review of Sexual Abuse in Schools and Colleges 2021 - major-changes-to-criminal-record-disclosure-laws-come-into-effect-28th-october-2023 .docx (live.com)